secondspass/cmakedbg/README.md

 # Cmakedbg

 Cmakedbg is a command-line debugger for CMake that can be run to debug your CMake build steps.
+Similar to gdb, you can
+1. launch your CMake build under cmakedbg
+2. set breakpoints
-Similar to gdb, you can launch your CMake build under cmakedbg, set breakpoints, step through the cmake steps line by line, show the listing to see which CMake file you're in, show the backtrace to see the CMake callstack, and hopefully more useful things.
+3. step through the cmake steps line by line
+4. show the listing to see which CMake file you're in
+5. show the backtrace to see the CMake callstack
+6. and hopefully more useful things in the future

 This is useful for those of us that work mainly in the terminal and needed a gdb-like terminal tool to help debug complicated CMake builds.

 ## How to use